pmarkert/hyperpotamus/docs/actions/compare.md

 ```

 ### InvalidComparisonType
-The data-type of the values to be compared were not a supported type.
+The data-type of the first element to be compared was not a supported type.
 Valid comparison value types include:

 * null
 * strings